For TT great Sharath Kamal, running into Roger Federer tops favourite Olympic memories

 For someone who has a huge bank of memories from the Olympics having made his first appearance in 2004, Sharath recalled running into Federer at a dining hall in his debut Games.

 "One day I was just out for lunch and as I was entering from this side, there was another person coming from the other side with a tennis bag and hair let loose.
 I feel like I have seen him somewhere.
-I couldn't recognise who he was with his hair let loose," he said in a release from Ultimate Table Tennis.
+I couldn't recognise who he was with his hair let loose," he said in a press release.

 "We pass each other -- we actually cross paths -- (and) he goes to give his bag at the baggage keeping area.
 I walk in, take my plate looking at what to eat and it suddenly strikes me.
 Man, it's Roger Federer!"